Energy & Money Saving Tips

 Our Energy Efficiency Tips booklet offers a wide selection of suggestions on how to improve the energy efficiency of your home.
 To download a copy click here.
 To request a printed copy, email info@efficiencymaine.com or call 866-376-2463.

-Here are some useful tips on how to save energy at home this winter.
+Here are some useful tips on how to save energy at home this fall and winter.

 Choose Efficient Circulator PumpsIf you have a hydronic (often referred to as “forced hot water”) heating system and have to replace circulator pumps, consider Electrically Commutated